 And when it comes to the American interview culture, as mentioned, be confident, speak with a deep confident voice, be sure to bring some questions that you have about the job, and don’t be afraid to ask them.
 Smile, enjoy yourself, and act as if you don’t need the job, but that you are interested in it.
 And if you need a more comprehensive job interview checklist for non-native speakers, you can check out this blog post here.

 We hope this has helped you prepare for your dream job interview.
-If you work in your non-native language, English, and you’d like help with American accent work, pronunciation, clear communication, word choice, tone or email writing, reach out to us for a $35 trial lesson at www.Trufluency.com – where we get you truly fluent.
+If you work in your non-native language, English, and you’d like help with your American accent, pronunciation, clear communication, word choice, tone or email writing, choose a tutor!
+The first month of lessons is 20% with code TF20.